Redditor Labeled "Selfish" And "Entitled" For Expecting His Girlfriend To Give Up Eating Seafood Because He's Allergic

 Emotional Intelligence in Conflict Resolution

 Emotional intelligence plays a critical role in resolving conflicts related to health issues.
-Research indicates that individuals who can recognize and manage their emotions, as well as those of their partners, tend to navigate disputes more effectively.
-A study from the Journal of Applied Psychology found that higher emotional intelligence correlates with better relationship satisfaction.
+Individuals who can recognize and manage their emotions, as well as those of their partners, tend to navigate disputes more effectively.
+Higher emotional intelligence correlates with better relationship satisfaction.

 Investing time in developing emotional intelligence can significantly improve communication and understanding in relationships, particularly when addressing sensitive topics like allergies.